tripal/tripal_doc/docs/site_building/manage_page_display/embedded_formatter.rst

 .. image:: embedded_formatter_link_2.png

 6. Click "Update" and then "Save".
-7. Oncec you create the new parent entity (e.g., Project), the titles of the linked entities (such as Contact and Analysis) will appear as clickable links, as shown below.
+7. Once you create the new parent entity (e.g., Project), the titles of the linked entities (such as Contact and Analysis) will appear as clickable links, as shown below.

 .. image:: embedded_formatter_link_3.png